-Work-based learning (WBL) is an extension of understanding competencies taught in the aquaculture classroom.
-This program may require students to obtain a minimum of 35 clinical-type hours, which may include but are not limited to clinicals/worksite field experiences, entrepreneurships, internships, pre-apprenticeships, school-based enterprises, job placements, and simulated worksites.
+Work-based learning (WBL) is an extension of understanding competencies taught in the ANR classroom.
+The ANR program requires students to obtain a minimum of 35 hours, which may include but are not limited to clinicals or worksite field experiences, entrepreneurships, internships, pre-apprenticeships, school-based enterprises, job placements, and simulated worksites.
 These real-world connections and applications provide a link to all types of students regarding knowledge, skills, and professional dispositions.
 Thus, supervised collaboration and immersion into the agricultural industry are keys to students' success, knowledge, and skills development.
 For more information on embedded WBL, visit the Mississippi Work-Based Learning Manual on the RCU website, rcu.msstate.edu.